 A urine analysis may show high blood sugar.
 But a urine test alone does not diagnose diabetes.

 Your health care provider may suspect that you have diabetes if your blood sugar level is higher than 200 mg/dL.
 To confirm the diagnosis, one or more of the following tests must be done.

-- Fasting blood glucose level -- diabetes is diagnosed if the fasting glucose level is higher than 126 mg/dL on two different tests.
+- Fasting blood glucose level: Diabetes is diagnosed if the fasting glucose level is higher than 126 mg/dL on 2 different tests.
 Levels between 100 and 126 mg/dL are called impaired fasting glucose or pre-diabetes.
 These levels are risk factors for type 2 diabetes.